 There are two types of influence: positive or negative.

-While transforming metas (move, scale, etc.), you have four «modes» of visualization, located in the Update buttons group of the Metaball panel:
+While transforming metas (move, scale, etc.), you have four «modes» of visualization.

-During transformations, display the meta at half its Wiresize resolution.
+During transformations, display the meta at half its Viewport resolution.

 Do not display meta during transformations.